Mini Mickey: The Pocket-Sized Unofficial Guide to Walt Disney World

 It follows the same approach as the big guide but by its very nature, it has been cut down so whilst nearly all the same topics are covered, there is a lot less detail in some chapters which are probably of less importance to the target audience.

-For example, in Mini Mickey only 38 pages are devoted to hotels whereas in the main guide, the same topic covers 177 pages.
+For example, in Mini Mickey less than 40 pages are devoted to hotels whereas in the main guide, the same topic covers over 175 pages.
 Likewise dining covers about 10 pages in Mini Mickey compared to 52 in the main guide.
 The chapter on Disney Cruises has been omitted all together.

 The opening chapters cover all the basics with details of the various ticket options and prices.